 As innovation in science and technology continues, the scope and capabilities of forensic professionals grow in tandem.
 As such, it is no surprise that the need for forensic professionals is projected to rise much faster than the national average, according to the U.S. Bureau of Labor Statistics.

 The field of forensics is changing fast.
-There is a significant need for digital forensics services in particular and a bevy of public and private investments going into developing the technology and human resources necessary to practice it.
+There is a significant need for digital forensics services in particular and a bevy of public and private investments going into developing best practices for human resources, which is stronger than ever now that more people are working remotely from home.
 However, innovation is not limited to the digital space.
 Plenty of money is being poured into the more long-standing areas of forensic science, as well.